EdenKupe/musicFlow/README.md

 Mostly writing this down for keeping myself honest but if someone out there (hello!) wants to take any of these tasks and contribute, please feel free to open a Pull Request!

 * Finish the damn UI!
-It doesn't do anything right now except create a grid, add those fancy arrows!
+We've got arrows now but we still need text boxes to explain what they mean.

 * Decouple `flowSidebar` and `flowMainArea` to allow for more intricate flow charts (cross-band for example).